shesek/bcash-instadump/README.md

 This is probably a terrible idea.

 ShapeShift is used with a referrer code that tips the author of this tool.
-You can disable this with `--noreferral`.
+This can be disabled with `--noreferral`.

 The `--(no)proxy`, `--tor` and `--electrum` options are the same as for `bcash-tx` (below).